transparency-dev/witness-network/docs/log-list-format.md

 `VKEY` is the log's verification key in vkey format, see
 <https://github.com/C2SP/C2SP/pull/119/files>.

-`ORIGIN` is either `n/a` or the log's origin line, see
+`ORIGIN` is either `none` or the log's origin line, see
 <https://C2SP.org/tlog-checkpoint#note-text>.
-If `n/a`, the log's origin line
+If `none`, the log's origin line
 is the same as the vkey key-name.
 This is recommended for newly created logs.

 `BASTION` is either `none` or a bastion URL the witness may connect to, see
 <https://C2SP.org/https-bastion>.
 If `none`, the log operator may have fewer
-witnesses to pick-and-chose from because some are only reachable via bastions.
+witnesses to chose from because some witnesses are only reachable via bastions.

 `QPD` is the number of add-checkpoint requests the log may do per day.